jaxtonw/Sp21-Julia-Demonstration/README.md

 It is multi-paradigm in nature, much like Python is.
 Julia is a a high-level dynamic programming language, much like Python.
 Julia is a high-performance language, unlike Python.
-Julia really shines in the fields of data science, numerical analysis, and computational mathematics, but it has many other usages as well.
+Julia really shines in the fields of data science, numerical analysis, machine learning, and computational mathematics.
+It has many other usages as well.

 Many people refer to Julia as the "niece" of Python, having fully embraced the `numpy` library that Python utilizes externally.
 Much of the functionality of